dell/omnia/docs/source/InstallationGuides/BuildingClusters/install_kubernetes.rst

             ansible-playbook scheduler.yml -i inventory

-.. note:: To add new nodes in an existing cluster, click `here. <../addinganewnode.html>`_
+.. note:: To add new nodes to an existing cluster, click `here. <../addinganewnode.html>`_

 **Additional installations**